Necro Butcher: Non-deathmatch accomplishments

 Butcher also wrestled regularly for Full Impact Pro, where he first gained notoriety as both a brawler and as half of a hardcore tag-team with the "Mad Man" Pondo especially in their feud for the FIP Tag-Team Championship against The Briscoe Brothers.
 Since then he had memorable matches against Roderick Strong in an unsuccessful challenge for the FIP World Heavyweight Championship, and an Anything Goes match against Delirious.

 Butcher participated in the first Dragon Gate show in the United States on September 5, 2008, in Bell Gardens, California.
 He faced "Hollywood" Stalker Ichikawa as part of the latter's Reckless Run Series in a "Dangerous Comedy Match."
 Butcher initially won in eighteen seconds after knocking Ichikawa out with a punch in retaliation for getting slapped in the face.
 Ichikawa asked for an immediate restart, and they fought a match that lasted longer until Butcher won with a Necro Bomb onto a pile of chairs.

-In a recent RF video shoot interview Summers confirmed through hours of rigorous concentration and zen like training he has mastered the art of the chokeslam.
-He claims that no two Necro Butcher chokeslams are the same and that even though most fans won't notice the subtle differences, other experts on the move should appreciate his dedication and finesse.

-Butcher appears often at Dallas, TX based Wrecking Ball Wrestling.
+Butcher appears often at Dallas, Texas–based Wrecking Ball Wrestling.
 He feuds with Skandor Akbar's men, most notably Dr. Knuckles.

 Butcher has also appeared in the Queens, NY based Impact Championship Wrestling where he was defeated by Maximus Sex Power in his debut.

-Butcher was also the (kayfabe) Commissioner of The NJ Based Pro Wrestling Syndicate promotion.
+Butcher was also the (kayfabe) Commissioner of the NJ Based Pro Wrestling Syndicate promotion.
 Necro has competed for PWS from 2007–present taking on stars such as Sabu, Sandman, and The Amazing Red.
 He also faced New Jack in Jack's retirement match night two of PWS Supercard in April 2013.

-Retirement match and return
+Retirement and many returns (2016–present)

 Summers' retirement match took place on June 11, 2016, in Sayreville, New Jersey, as the main event of Pro Wrestling Syndicate's Super Card 2016.
 Necro Butcher teamed with Grim Reefer and Smokey C in a losing effort against Sabu, Rhino, and Devon Moore.

 In December 2018, it was announced that Necro Butcher would be coming out of retirement to wrestle at Game Changer Wrestling's Joey Janela's Spring Break 3 event on April 5, 2019.
 Since this, Necro Butcher has had several more matches including two death match losses in Japan.
 Necro Butcher had his final match on January 4, 2020 at ICW No Holds Barred vol. 1 where he was defeated by SHLAK.
 He symbolically passed the torch and also physically passed his "Choose Death" shirt to SHLAK after the match.